RayAndrade/TheRayCode/CPP/Factory/README.md

 #include "CreatorB.h"
 ```
  The client code works with an instance of a concrete creator.
+So I will pass in a creator object.

 ```c++
 void ClientCode(const Creator& creator) {
     // ...